pmret/papermario/README.md

 make: *** [verify] Error 1
 ```
 > 💡 Solution
->
-> This is a Windows line ending issue run `git checkout checksum.sha1` to fix it.
+> Run `git checkout checksum.sha1` and retry building.
+Windows messwes with line endings, causing some of our tools to break.